cycloptux/GiselleBot-Documentation/docs/source/utility/util.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^

 Creates a channel as "clock channel", updating its name every 15 minutes.

 You must specify the time zone name: if you need to search for a valid time zone name, use the :ref:`searchtz` command.
+In addition to the listed time zones, custom **UTC offsets** are supported, in the form of ``[UTC/GMT](+/-)(hours)[:][minutes]``.
+Here are some valid examples:

+    * -9
+    * +800
+    * -230
+    * -10:30
+    * UTC+2
+    * GMT-4:30
+    * ...

 .. note::
-    The initial implementation of this command used to have clocks update every minute.
-Discord suddenly changed the rate limit of channel updates to **2 updates every 10 minutes**, but the rate limiter is not precise.
-The 10-minutes update is the safest update that is still useful to track time.
+    Beware that the offset forms of the `Etc/UTC` area have a counterintuitive behavior, having their sign reversed from the standard ISO 8601 convention (e.g. "Etc/GMT-14" is 14 hours ahead of GMT) (more info: https://en.wikipedia.org/wiki/Tz_database#Area).
+If you want to specify a custom offset, use the simple "UTC" form instead of "Etc/UTC", as stated above.

 You can set a custom template for the channel name.
 You can use one (or more) of these placeholders in your custom channel name template: